resbazSQL/lc-webscraping/_episodes/03-xpath-browser-scraping.md

 > * Explore highlighting different parts of each member's `div` until you get a list of results by name.
 > * Use the inspector to find the elements that contain the data you want.
 > * Use xpath relative paths to indicate those elements into their own columns.
+> Tips:
+>
+> We first need to find the html tag that "holds" each row.
+Or we can play around with highlighting
+>
+> * To add another column in Scraper, use the little green "+" icon in the columns list.
+> * Look at the source code and try out XPath queries in the console until you find what
+>   you are looking for.
+> * The syntax to select the value of an attribute of the type `<element attribute="value">`
+>   is `element/@attribute`.>
 >
 > > ## Solution
 > >